MCHURBAJI/Marlin_V2.0.7.2-Alfawise_U20-Longer3D_LK1-BLTouch_V3.1-VOH_Motherboard-PCB8D_Compile_Ready./README.md

 - With Marlin open, the "File Explorer" should be firmly rooted in your Marlin Firmware folder:

   ![](https://github.com/MarlinFirmware/AutoBuildMarlin/raw/master/img/Activity_bar.png)

+  -THIS IS NECASSERY FOR PlatformIO TO CMOMPILE.

+ADD the below Libraries.

+mU8glib-HAL@^0.4.3
+SoftwareSerialM@^1.0.0
+teemuatlut/TMCStepper@^0.7.1

+Make sure to update your Libraries once done adding the above.

 - Click the **Auto Build Marlin** icon ![AutoBuild Icon](https://github.com/MarlinFirmware/AutoBuildMarlin/raw/master/img/AB_icon.png) in the Activities Bar (on the left side of *Visual Studio Code* window) to bring up the **Auto Build Marlin** options bar.